Updated: 3 days ago

 In this post, I explore the first city to become a certified autism city, through the IBCCES.
 My family was going to go check out this city later this year but due to the global pandemic, I decided in an abundance of caution to postpone our trip until later next year.
 We might go for my oldest son’s 10th birthday, I can’t believe I said that what happened to the time?!?!
 Anyway, let’s take a look at this city that is paving the way for the future of special needs travel!
 Mesa.
 AZ is a destination you may want to consider visiting especially if you have a loved one on the autism spectrum or a client with a loved one on the spectrum!

-During this pandemic not only have families with autism experienced things such as trouble with getting teletherapy approved by certain insurance providers their kids have been locked up indoors.
 I know for us our insurance didn’t cover certain therapies for telehealth which I understand but at the same time It’s difficult for a neurotypical family, in general, to be indoors for so long and then to add in autism or another cognitive disability and it’s just that much harder.
 It can be scary to consider travel with all the things around the world going on but I believe the key to travel is domestic travel that allows for fewer interactions with others and when that can’t happen to be able to easily social distance.
 With this in mind, a domestic location you might want to have on your list is Mesa, AZ.
-The entire city has been certified by the IBCCES to be an autism certified city.
-Visit Mesa is a wonderful city a part of the greater Phoenix area that is very close to the Phoenix Sky Harbor Airport.
+The entire city has been certified by the IBCCES to be an autism-certified city.
+Visit Mesa is a wonderful city a part of the greater Phoenix area that is very close to the Phoenix Sky Harbor Airport, and is the World's First Autism Certified City.

 Mesa, AZ is a surprisingly unique destination to considering visiting with your kids.
 Yet, it’s a little confusing when this place is the first city to become an Autism Certified City.
 What does that even mean?